 magnetic field reversal

 Unlike the geographical poles (the places on the surface through which Earth's axis of rotation passes), the magnetic poles wander around.
-The magnetic north pole, for instance, is presently drifting from northern Canada towards Siberia at an accelerating rate – 10 kilometers per year at the beginning of the 20th century, up to 40 kilometers per year in 2003, and since then at an even faster rate.
+The magnetic north pole, for instance, is presently drifting from northern Canada towards Siberia at an accelerating rate – 10 km/yr at the beginning of the 20th century, up to 40 km/yr in 2003, and since then at an even faster rate.
 But, again, there's nothing anomalous about this and we can't use it as an argument that a polar reversal imminent.